tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/无 UI 集成方案/会话相关/置顶会话/React Native_intl_en.md

-## Feature Description
+## Overview

 Pinning a conversation to the top is to fix a one-to-one or group conversation at the top of the conversation list to facilitate search.
 The status of a conversation being pinned to the top will be stored on the server and synced to new devices.

+>!Up to 50 conversations can be pinned to the top.

 ## Pinning a Conversation to the Top

-Call the `pinConversation` API ([Details](https://comm.qq.com/im/doc/RN/en/Api/V2TIMConversationManager/pinConversation.html)) to set whether to pin a conversation to the top.
+Call the [`pinConversation`](https://comm.qq.com/im/doc/RN/zh/Api/V2TIMConversationManager/pinConversation.html) API to specify whether to pin a conversation to the top.

 The conversations are sorted based on the `orderKey` field of the `V2TimConversation` object.
 This field is an integer that increases as the conversation is activated when a message is sent/received, a draft is set, or the conversation is pinned to the top.